$35 political contribution to Democrats raises fresh scrutiny of Judge Merchan - Local News 8

 Trump has been attacking Merchan and his family, including his daughter, whose political consulting firm did work for the Biden campaign and now-Vice President Kamala Harris’ campaign.
 Trump has also complained about Merchan for presiding over the case against the Trump Organization, which was convicted on tax fraud charges late last year.

+CNN’s John Miller reports that the New York Police Department is tracking numerous threats against Merchan but has not seen specific, credible threats.

+An attorney for Trump on Thursday condemned those making threats against Merchan.
+Joe Tacopina, one of the lawyers representing Trump in the case, told CNN the threats were “appalling and we condemn anyone participating in such behavior.”

-Trump’s lawyers have not yet weighed in on the judge’s political donations, but political allies are pointing to the contributions to argue the judge should remove himself from the case.
+Trump lawyer Susan Necheles declined to comment on the donations.
+But the former president’s political allies are pointing to the contributions to argue the judge should remove himself from the case.

 “He donated to Joe Biden’s campaign.
 He should get off this case.
 And this judge has a history, with President Trump, in prior cases,” Mike Davis, a former Republican chief counsel on the Senate Judiciary Committee and founder of a conservative judicial advocacy group, told CNN’s Pamela Brown.
 “He finds out that this judge actually donated to Biden’s campaign.
 So, that at least raises the appearance of impartiality — the appearance that this judge could not be impartial against President Trump.”